 - Any damage on vehicles 10 years old or older (10-year threshold is based on model year).

 - Normal wear and tear, including but not limited to belts, hoses, tires, brakes, bushings, joints, spark plugs and wires, interior features, minor dents, paint chips and scratches.

-- Cosmetic damage, such as paint or external surface rust.
+Cosmetic damage, such as paint or external surface rust.

-- Sending a non-refundable deposit for a vehicle and not receiving the vehicle, or a refund, because you chose to not complete the transaction or pay the remaining balance for any reason.
+Sending a non-refundable deposit for a vehicle and not receiving the vehicle, or a refund, because you chose not to complete the transaction or pay the remaining balance for any reason.

 Title / ownership issues